mftakhullaziz/gotodo/README.md

 ![pattern](https://github.com/mftakhullaziz/gotodos/blob/main/docs/hexago-pattern.png)

 ### makefile
-How running using makefile

-How to use makefile 'make <target>' where <target> is one of the following:
+how to use makefile 'make <target>' where <target> is one of the following:

     - build/service  [builds the executable]
     - run/test       [runs unit tests]
     - run/service    [builds and runs the program]
     - clean          [cleans the build directory]
-- clean/test     [cleans the cache tests]
+    - clean/cache    [cleans the cache]

-How to use command :
+    - run/download   [download go package from already project]

+use the command:

     - make build/service
     - make run/test
     - make run/service
     - make clean
+    - make clean/cache
-- make clean/test
+    - make run/download